 Hereditary ataxias may be autosomal recessive or autosomal dominant.
 Autosomal recessive ataxias include Friedreich ataxia (the most prevalent), ataxia-telangiectasia, abetalipoproteinemia, ataxia with isolated vitamin E deficiency, and cerebrotendinous xanthomatosis.

-Acquired ataxias may result from nonhereditary neurodegenerative disorders (eg, multiple system atrophy—see Multiple System Atrophy), systemic disorders, multiple sclerosis, cerebellar strokes, repeated traumatic brain injury, or toxin exposure, or they may be idiopathic.
-Systemic disorders include alcoholism (alcoholic cerebellar degeneration), celiac sprue, heatstroke, hypothyroidism, and vitamin E deficiency.
+Acquired ataxias may result from nonhereditary neurodegenerative disorders (eg, multiple system atrophy), systemic disorders, multiple sclerosis, cerebellar strokes, repeated traumatic brain injury, or toxin exposure, or they may be idiopathic.
+Systemic disorders include alcoholism (alcoholic cerebellar degeneration), celiac disease, heatstroke, hypothyroidism, and vitamin E deficiency.
 Toxins include carbon monoxide, heavy metals, lithium, phenytoin, and certain solvents.
 Toxic levels of certain drugs (eg, anticonvulsants) can cause cerebellar dysfunction and ataxia.

 In children, primary brain tumors (medulloblastoma, cystic astrocytoma) may be the cause; the midline cerebellum is the most common site of such tumors.
 Rarely, in children, reversible diffuse cerebellar dysfunction follows viral infections.